cproctor/jujitsu/README.md

 The State Object
 ================

 treasure: the integer value of this turn's treasure
-history: an array of turn objects, each containing the following keys
+history: an array of turn objects (earliest turn first), each containing the following keys
-    one: the integer value of the card this player played
+    playerOneName: the integer value of the card this player played
-    two: the integer value of the card the opponent played
+    playerTwoName: the integer value of the card the opponent played
     treasure: the integer value of the turn's treasure

+Here is an example state object:

+    {
+        "treasure": 4,
+        "history": [
+            {
+                "treasure": 6,
+                "Polly": 12,
+                "Molly": 5
+            },
+            {
+                "treasure": 11,
+                "Polly": 11,
+                "Molly": 10
+            }
+        ]
+    }

 Helper functions
 ================